paulinoprojects/PowerShellCommands/README.md

 # PowerShellCommands
 This course will provide foundational information to use PowerShell in the conduct of Defensive Cyberspace Operations (DCO).
+Course is designed to be taken in chronological order.
 ﻿
 The following PowerShell functions / capabilities are covered:
 - The Command Line